civicrm/civicrm-dev-docs/docs/core/architecture.md

 form is submitted (`postProcess`).
 Forms can diplay information from the BAO to users and then call the BAO on submission.
 Generaly each form has an associated template (see below) which defines the form's html.

+!!!
+Note
+    Logic in forms should support friendly user-interfaces but core application logic belongs in the BAO layer.
+    Moving logic to BAO layer facilitates unit testing and developing modernised front-end applications in the future.

 !!! tip
     Perhaps the best way to get to grips with the Forms is by experience and